 Kind Of Brown closes with a piano-bass duo on the standard “Where Are You?”
 It was a tune that McBride’s bass mentor Ray Brown taught him from a Jazz at the Philharmonic concert with Ben Webster.
 McBride also has a Frank Sinatra recording of the tune.
 “I’m always on a quest to find songs that are obscure standards,” he says.
 “This has a gorgeous melody that’s nice and simple.
 It’s a great song for a duo.
 I love duets.
 Eric already knew this song, so it was a perfect fit.”

-Kind Of Brown is one of many projects that McBride has set into motion for 2009, which marks his 20-year anniversary since his arrival on the international jazz scene.
 Other endeavors include the innovative “Conversations With Christian” interview-duet performance series available as digital downloads culminating into a full 20 song album, plus a summer big band residency in New York.
 While the quintet’s performances had been limited to the weeklong Vanguard stint and one-off shows at the Monterey Jazz Festival and in Brazil, McBride and his new ensemble Inside Straight will be on the road throughout the year performing songs from Kind Of Brown.